TingRongYou/Y2S3ImageProcessing/README.md

 ---

+## 🕹️ Translating Vision into Gameplay Mechanics
+How do raw pixels become a video game?
+We engineered specific algorithms to translate the computer vision tracking data directly into core game mechanics:

+* **Hit Detection & Accuracy Validation:** Instead of processing the entire screen at all times, the system isolates movement strictly within a dynamic Region of Interest (ROI) when a target appears.
+When a punch is detected, the game calculates the Euclidean distance between the center of your physical motion mass and the exact center of the target to determine your Accuracy percentage.
+* **Damage Scaling & Critical Hits:** Not all punches are equal.
+By tracking motion acceleration between consecutive frames, the system measures the sheer physical velocity of your movement.
+Standard punches register as Normal Hits, while explosive, high-intensity movements that break our predefined mathematical thresholds trigger massive Critical Hits with bonus damage.
+* **Directional Trajectory (Optical Flow):** To prevent players from "cheating" by just waving their hands wildly, the game uses Dense Optical Flow to compute exact motion vectors.
+A custom "pixel voting" mechanism analyzes the trajectory of your arm; if the dominant direction of the pixels (Up, Left, or Right) doesn't match the specific target's requirement, the hit is rejected.
+* **Stamina & Exhaustion Management:** The game continuously monitors the density of your motion mask.
+If you mindlessly "spam" punches without pacing yourself, your stamina bar depletes.
+If it empties entirely, your character enters an "Overheated" penalty state, rendering your attacks completely ineffective until you physically stop moving to catch your breath.
+* **Adaptive Boss Difficulty:** The system dynamically calculates a rolling average of your overall physical activity level.
+Based on your real-time exertion, the bosses will automatically adjust their movement speed and reaction timings.
+This ensures the workout remains challenging for highly active athletes while still being accessible for beginners.

+---

+---

 ## 🏆 Project Results & Objectives Achieved
 Based on our experimental analysis and system telemetry, the project successfully achieved its core objectives:
 1. **Hyper-Efficient Real-Time Tracking:** The dual-track pipeline achieved a mean latency of **2.51 ms** per frame, operating 13 times faster than the 33.3 ms requirement for 30 FPS, ensuring zero lag on standard hardware.